 Actual or potential conflicts of interest may arise to the extent that the Federated Advisory Companies engage EOS to provide some or all of its stewardship and engagement services in connection with Investment Supervisory Services provided by the Federated Advisory Companies.
 For example, to the extent that the Federated Advisory Companies retain EOS to provide stewardship services, EOS may benefit from the opportunity to broaden the asset base that it represents with respect to these services in the aggregate, and consequently broaden the scope of its business.
 In addition, certain stewardship services provided by EOS may be contrary to the personal views of our clients as they relate to ESG or other stewardship matters.
-In order to mitigate this potential conflict, the Federated Advisory Companies will use EOS stewardship services ultimately to seek to increase the value of positions held in the Federated Advisory Companies' client accounts, and any proxy voting research or recommendations provided by EOS as an integral part of its stewardship services will be subject to the Federated Advisory Companies' Proxy Voting Policy.
+(Please refer to "Environmental, Social, and Governance Characteristics" in Item 8 of this brochure for additional information.)
+In order to mitigate this potential conflict, the Federated Advisory Companies use EOS stewardship services ultimately to seek to increase the value of positions held in the Federated Advisory Companies' client accounts.
+In addition, while Federated Advisory Companies obtain proxy voting research and recommendations from EOS as an integral part of its stewardship services, unless requested otherwise by the client or disclosed in fund disclosure documents, the voting of proxies is subject to the Federated Advisory Companies' Proxy Voting Policy.
 (Please refer to "Voting Client Securities" in Item 17 of this brochure for additional information.)
-To the extent that the Federated Advisory Companies determine that advocacy by EOS is not likely to result in an increase in value, Federated may request that its holdings not be included in any advocacy with an issuer.
+Federated may request that some or all of its holdings not be included in any EOS advocacy with an issuer, such as when the advocacy is not consistent with a particular mandate, investment policy or strategy, or when a determination has been made that the advocacy is not likely to result in an increase in value.
+(Please refer to "Environmental, Social, and Governance Characteristics" in Item 8 of this brochure for additional information.)
 While there is no intent on the part of the Federated Advisory Companies to act jointly with other EOS clients to influence or control the management or policies of an issuer, it is also possible that certain stewardship services entered into by EOS may be viewed as joint action by EOS and/or its clients, including the Federated Advisory Companies, which could impose certain reporting and other requirements under applicable securities laws.
 EOS and the Federated Advisory Companies seek to mitigate this potential conflict of interest through policies that provide that the Federated Advisory Companies generally will not direct EOS with respect to the companies with which it engages or specific positions that inform its engagement.
-EOS also maintains policies and procedures related to client engagement and voting that are intended, in part, to limit the reporting obligations of EOS and its clients under U.S. securities laws.
+EOS also maintains policies and procedures related to client engagement and voting recommendations that are intended, in part, to limit the reporting obligations of EOS and its clients under U.S. securities laws.

-Item 8 Section A ("Methods of Analysis, Investment Strategies and Risk of Loss - Basic Information"): The subsection "Derivative Contracts and Hybrid Instruments" has been revised to describe the impacts of new Rule 18f-4 on our use of derivative contracts.
+Item 8 Section A ("Methods of Analysis, Investment Strategies and Risk of Loss - Basic Information"): The subsection "Environmental, Social and Governance Characteristics" has been revised to clarify that we do not integrate ESG-related investment research and stewardship services or pursue ESG-related goals for all investment strategies or all client accounts, and ESG-related factors may not be considered at all when managing a particular client account.
 Accordingly, the subsection has been restated as follows: